 By Becky Herrington

 When I first gave my life completely over to Jesus I was twenty-one-years-old.
 I was ravenous for anything I could learn about Jesus and would read my Bible for hours and hours.
 It was hard at first, but I started using some tools that made it easier.
-(I wrote about these tools in this article called How I'm learning to pay ridiculous attention to Jesus.)

 In addition to reading the Bible, I also tried different ways to pray.
 I found that just sitting alone talking to God was boring to me; it was counter to my lifestyle to just sit quietly and concentrate and I would often fall asleep.
 Eventually I started writing out my prayers in a journal, and found that it was just easier for me to focus if I wrote things down.

 As I made more Christian friends they would say these things like, "I had a word from the Lord," or "God has been speaking to me."
 And that seemed kinda strange.
 I got the "read, study and apply" method, but I didn't get what "hearing from God" was all about.
 How would I know if it was me or him?
 What if I got it wrong and then it got me into trouble?
 Even deeper than that, did I really believe that God was actually here with me?

 So here's how I learned to know and trust in the voice of God...

 Keep it simple.
 I started SUPER small.
 I didn't go with a big, huge, life-changing decision.
 I started out in gas stations and grocery stores; I would just ask God to show me if there was anything he wanted me to do and no matter what it was, I did it.
 And they were super small things, probably just to help me practice how to listen and obey.
 [Rick Lawrence's book Jesus-Centered Life is all about how you can do this in everyday life]